 Not every course created has the quality of being a stand-alone one, especially when it comes to employee training and development.
 Some courses, in essence, are meant to be grouped with others to enhance the overall learning experience.
 That’s where learner paths or learning paths become relevant.

-If you are confused about what a learning path is, they are a collection of thoughtfully grouped courses, primed to enable the learners to master a specific program or topic.
-They are especially useful and crucial for upskilling individuals belonging to the same team or sharing similar responsibilities.
+If you are confused about learning paths, they are a collection of thoughtfully grouped courses designed to enable learners to master a specific program or topic.
+Learning paths are especially useful and crucial for upskilling individuals belonging to the same team or sharing similar responsibilities.

-With learner paths, tutors can pass the control of choice to the learners – making it easier for both parties.
-To be more precise, there are numerous benefits associated with implementing a learning path in employee training and development.
-Mentioned below is the importance of learning and development for your consideration.
+With learner paths, tutors can give learners the control of choice, making it easier for both parties.
+Implementing a learning path in employee training and development has numerous benefits.
+Below is a discussion of the importance of learning and development.

 Table of Contents: